degiel1982/ChippyCore-ESP32/README.md

     false,  // Increment behavior for the I register.
             // Enabled: For CHIP-48/SCHIP-1.0, I is incremented by the value of X. For SCHIP-1.1, I is not incremented.
             // Disabled: I is not incremented in either case.

+    false   // Additional quirks can be added here.
 };
 ```